Living in Madeira for the long-term was high on my list of life goals, back in the midst of the pandemic.

 The village of Ponta do Sol (home of the famous Digital Nomad Village) is only 30 minutes drive from Funchal.

 Ponta do Sol is the sunniest place on the island.
 It also has excellent potential for buying and renovating properties.
-I haven’t explored the north side of the island yet, but I’ve heard it has even more affordable properties.
+The north side of the island yet has even more affordable properties.

 What’s more, upcoming changes to Portugal’s Golden Visa program are likely to favor Madeira.
 As of January 1, 2022, Portugal has removed Lisbon and Porto (and much of the Algarve) from the Golden Visa list.